serika-dev/Terms-Privacy/Privacy.md

 - **Service Providers**: We use third-party service providers, such as Stripe for payment processing, who are contractually obligated to protect your data.
 - **Legal Compliance**: We may disclose your information when required by law or in response to valid legal requests.
 - **Business Transfers**: In the event of a merger, acquisition, or asset sale, your data may be transferred, subject to appropriate safeguards to protect your privacy.

+- **Public Toka Content**: Content you choose to make public on Toka (such as public profile fields and public posts) is visible to others, may be reshared by other users, embedded, or indexed by search services.
+Your visibility settings determine who can see your content.
+Removing content may not immediately remove copies in caches, backups, or reshares by others.

 **6. International Data Transfers**